• Associate Professor, Chemistry, TCNJ

 • Ph.D., Inorganic Chemistry, Wayne State

-• B.S., Chemistry (ACS) with Mathematics minor, NMU
+• B.S., Chemistry (ACS), Mathematics minor, NMU

 The College of New Jersey